-The Clinic — mother and son’s
+The Clinic—mother and son's

-The episode opens on Ms. Sands and Mr. Hendrix having sex.
+The episode opens with Ms. Sands and Mr. Hendrix having sex.
 Sands wants Hendrix to talk dirty but he fails epically.
-At the fair, Hendrix seeks Otis’s help.
+At the fair, Hendrix seeks Otis's help.
 Otis suggests he write a script.
 Hendrix heeds the advice, but things still go awry.

 However, after Otis's talk with his classmate about fingering, he shares the same advice with Hendrix.
 So, Hendrix goes to Sands' house and asks why she likes dirty talk.
 She says she wants to feel sexy since she doesn't get to feel sexy at work.
 He figures out what to do and the two have "dirty" makeup sex.

 Meanwhile, Jean jumps into revamping the sex education program with an assembly talk which she completely bombs, humiliating herself and Otis.
 Still, she convinces Groff to let her audit Hendrix's sex education lessons so she can learn about the existing program.

 When Hendrix is overwhelmed by students' questions—i.e. what type of lubricant should be used for anal sex — Jean swoops in with answers, impressing the reluctant Groff.